Property Taxes, Assessments

 Fees are fully refunded if the Assessment Review Board makes a decision in favour of the complainant or if the assessment complaint is withdrawn.

 How can I get additional information?
 An assessed person is entitled to see or receive sufficient information on their property assessment under Section 299 and Section 300 of the Municipal Government Act.
-Please contact the Village Office to arrange.
+Please contact the Village Office to arrange this.

 Summer Village of Lakeview